 Like every Kim album, there are interludes, but these are some of the best.
 This time around Katt Williams adds a welcomed level of humor while also giving credit to Kim and her title.
 On the intro to “Shut Up Bitch” he clarifies her position “not pawn, not rook, not knight.
 Queen!”
 There are also two posse cuts here, the stronger of the two being the inciting “We Don’t Give A Fuck”, which boasts guest verses from both Bun B and Twista.
 The trio ride out over hard drums and organs in take-down fashion.
 Kim lightly emulates a Bone-Thugs-N-Harmony flow as she searingly states “You don’t want no problems man, none if you get outta lane We comin’ like the Taliban, poppin’ like a collar man.”
 Bun B takes it down to the dirty south, and Twista flying through at light speed and unloading lyrics like bullets in a drive-by to close things out.

-Kim closes the album on the notably somber “Last Day.”
+Kim closes The Naked Truth on the notably somber “Last Day.”
 She reassures listeners that regardless of what happens, she has made her mark, entranced the crowds, and influenced a generation.
 And not a single lie was told.
 There was one song that was omitted from the album (but included in The Source’s review), most likely for sample clearance issues that warrants mentioning: “The Game’s In Trouble.”
 Over a smoldering sample of The Jacksons’ “This Place Hotel” that would have sat comfortably on Hard Core, she emulates a smooth Snoop Doog-esque flow.

 Upon its release, The Naked Truth was met with the typical mixed critical reactions Kim’s music always receives.
 Most notably was her reception from hip hop magazine The Source.
 Kim was awarded the coveted 5-Mic rating for The Naked Truth, a first for a female emcee, and a feat that no other woman has achieved.
 The rating has been controversial and questioned since being awarded, but has never been rescinded.
 Let’s be honest though, what would Lil’ Kim be without a lil’ bit of controversy?